Assignment of endogenous retrovirus integration sites using a mixture model: A mixture model approach

-We occasionally obtain distinct sets of counts from the same animal when samples from the same animal are run in different experiments.
+We occasionally obtain distinct sets of counts from the same animal when samples from the same animal are run in different batches.
 In such a case, our model treats these counts as though they come from different animals, conditional on the mixture component from which the counts $X_{ij}$ come.
 That is, each set of counts receives its own index $j$, so the $r_j$ parameters may be different.
-This is important since different sets of counts come from distinct experiments, and these often have dramatically different count profiles.
-In fact, allowing for this flexibility, which is enhanced by indexing the true negative distributions by $p_{k(j)}$, means that our model can easily accommodate new data as they are created in separate sequencing runs or on separate sequencing platforms.
-This is scientifically important, since our data are continually updated as new animals are sequenced; sequencing technology advances rapidly, and it is not always feasible nor cost-effective to rerun previously sequenced animals using newer technology.
+This is important since different sets of counts come from distinct batches, and these often have dramatically different count profiles.
+In fact, allowing for this flexibility, which is enhanced by indexing the absent count distributions by $p_{k(j)}$, means that our model can easily accommodate new data as they are created in separate sequencing runs or on separate sequencing platforms.
+Accommodating new data is scientifically important, since our data are continually updated as new animals are sequenced; sequencing technology advances rapidly, and it is not always feasible nor cost-effective to rerun previously sequenced animals using newer technology.
 Thus, our method allows for seamless data integration by preventing us from having to discard useful data simply because technology changes or our set of sampled animals expands.

 On the other hand, it is important that our model can account for cases in which multiple sets of counts come from the same animal in our dataset.
-This is done by placing appropriate constraints on the mixing probabilities $\pi_{ij}$, where $\pi_{ij}$ represents the a priori probability that animal $j$ carries virus $i$.
+This is done by placing appropriate constraints on the mixing probabilities $\pi_{ij}$, where $\pi_{ij}$ represents the a priori probability that animal $j$ carries insertion site $i$.
 Thus, we introduce the constraint $\pi_{ij}=\pi_{ij'}$ for any $j\ne j'$ for which $j$ and $j'$ index the sets of counts from two different runs on the same animal.
 Once we introduce the $\pi_{ij}$ probabilities, the full likelihood of our mixture model becomes